ebefrank/ebefrank.github.io/_posts/2020-2-20-ai-business.md

 ---

-Aspects of an AI Business approach.
-Intelligence is the benefit for your Client and what you want to sell.
-Artifical is the challenge, as models are wrong but sometimes useful.
+Artificial Intelligence - Intelligence is the benefit for your Client and what you want to sell.
+Artifical is the challenge, as all models are wrong but sometimes useful.

 - **Business Plan / Canvas**
   - Either identified Problem
-    - To Control
+    - Instrumentation / Control
-    - Facilitating Repetition
+    - Repetition / Automation / Acceleration
-    - Instrumental to Communication
+    - Communication / Dialogue
-    - Acceleration towards automated Business
+    - Recognition
   - Or identified Technology
     - In search of a problem
     - In search of a market
     - Technology becomes a constraint in the solution space
   - Cost Case
-    - Quality of Data, defines outcome, cost and risk
+    - Availability of quality Data, defines outcome, cost and risk
+    - Constraints definition
     - Frequent re-train of images, testing and distribution of updates
     - Team and People dependencies
       - Better organize Knowledge in the System and structured Data